-Modern slavery and human trafficking statement 2020
+Modern slavery and human trafficking statement 2023

 1. Introduction

 This statement sets out Pollen Street's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year ending 31 December 2020.
+This statement relates to actions and activities during the financial year ending 31 December 2023.

-Pollen Street is a values based organisation and these values are embedded in all areas of our business:
+Pollen Street is a values-based organisation and these values are embedded in all areas of our business:

 • EXPERT: We are true specialists, renowned for deep expertise and insight that creates advantage and drives success.
 We set the standard